diego-aquino/tabata-timer/README.md

 $ yarn start
 ```

-Now you can visit `http://localhost:3000` to use with the timer!
+Now you can visit `http://localhost:3000` to use with the tabata timer!

 ## :newspaper_roll: License